Last updated Mar. 11, 2023 by Charles Zemub

 As long as your mortgage payment fits within these parameters (or doesn’t cost more than 25%, depending on who you ask), then it’s probably okay for now—but keep an eye out for changes in income or other circumstances that might affect how much money goes toward rent each month.

-Setting aside funds for minor maintenance projects is a good idea, whether it’s in your budget or not.
-When unexpected problems arise, you’ll be glad you have backup cash on hand to pay for them without hassle or stress.
+Setting aside funds for minor maintenance projects is a good idea, whether in your budget or not.
+When unexpected problems arise, you’ll be glad you have backup cash to pay for them without hassle or stress.

 Tracking your expenses is the only way to get an accurate picture of your spending and how much you can afford to spend on housing.
 You can use a spreadsheet, a budgeting app, a personal finance app, a personal finance website or book or blog (or forum), and a personal finance coach or mentor.